 Preparing your child for their first period is a rite of passage for many parents.
 Since times have changed so much since you went through puberty, you may not be exactly sure how to approach the conversation.
 Try these eight tips when you’re thinking about how to talk to your child about periods.

-If you begin talking about periods with your daughter in the early years of childhood, they will feel better informed when puberty does roll around.
-For most girls, the first period happens around 12 or 13, but some girls* begin menstruating as young as 8 or 9.
+If you begin talking about periods with your child in the early years of childhood, they will feel better informed when puberty does roll around.
+For most, the first period happens around 12 or 13, but some begin their periods as young as 8 or 9.
 It’s important to equip your child with this information by having this conversation sooner rather than later, and more importantly from you than from what they hear or see online!